Business With Purpose

 “The best way to truly understand why the Barrier Reef needs protecting is to experience it first-hand.
 We offer our guests exclusive and unforgettable experiences designed to inspire curiosity and an understanding of how precious the Reef really is.”

-On-going Investment in Sustainability
+On-going investment in sustainability

 “In early 2020, we were fortunate to be a part-recipient of the Great Barrier Reef Islands Resort Rejuvenation Fund.
 These funds were dedicated to a substantial upgrade of our sewerage and water treatment plants.
-Improvements to our water production process will dramatically reduce our overall energy consumption and allow us to be self-sufficient and resilient in extreme weather events.”
+Improvements to our water production are already dramatically reducing our overall energy consumption and allow us to be self-sufficient and resilient in extreme weather events.”

-Energy efficiency is crucial, with many island-wide energy saving measures in place.
+- Energy efficiency is crucial, with many island-wide energy saving measures in place.
 This was the major driving force behind moving to electric buggies and electric transport vehicles some years ago.
 Low wattage lighting and energy saving devices are installed in all hotels and most private residences.

-Any items that have reached their end of life are recovered for recycling such as TV’s and computer equipment, household and buggy batteries.
+- Any items that have reached their end of life are recovered for recycling such as TVs and computer equipment, household and buggy batteries.
 Even old mattresses are stripped into their component parts for recycling by a local social enterprise company based in Mackay.